hamxamehboob/quiz-app/README.md

 # Quiz App

 Welcome to my Quiz App!
 Get ready to test your knowledge and have fun with my engaging quizzes.
-I've built this app using Firebase as the backend and Provider as the state management solution to provide you with a seamless and interactive experience.
+I've built this app using Firebase as the backend and Provider as the state management solution to provide you with a seamless and interactive experience..

 # ScreenShots Of Quiz App
 <table style="width: 500px;">